jetza/coding-task/README.md

 - **CSS3** (Tailwind CSS)
 - **JavaScript (ES6+)**
 - **FontAwesome** (icons)
+- **Parcel** (bundler)

 ## Key Features

 - Product carousel with animated add-to-cart button
 - Product counter and purchase type selection (one-time or subscription)
-- Responsive design for mobile and desktop devices
+- Responsive design for mobile and desktop
 - Hamburger menu for mobile
-- Accordion sections for additional information
+- Accordion sections for additional info
 - Button and cart animations
-- Cart item count stored in localStorage
+- Cart item count stored in localStorage (no backend)
+- Modular JavaScript codebase (each feature in its own file)

 ## Getting Started